GenesisEducationKyiv/software-engineering-school-5-0-vladyslavJ/docs/sad/001-ports-and-adapters-architecture.md

 - **Parallel Development:** Different teams can work on different layers simultaneously.
 - **Adaptability:** New features or changes in requirements can be accommodated with minimal impact on existing code.
 - **Learning Curve:** The architecture introduces additional complexity that new team members need to understand.
+- **Increased Initial Development Time:** Defining and implementing all the interfaces (ports) takes more time upfront but pays off in the long run with easier maintenance and scalability.
+- **Learning Curve:** The architecture introduces additional complexity that new team members need to understand.
 - **Increased Initial Development Time:** Defining and implementing all the interfaces (ports) takes